andreasZel/devops_with_kubernetes_project_server/README.md

 helm install my-nats nats/nats --set config.jetstream.enabled=true --set config.jetstream.fileStore.pvc.size=1Gi -n project
 ```

-then just deploy the kustomize, i use the hook to send images to artifact registry, but you can build iamge locally and upload to dockerHub
+then just deploy the kustomize, i use the hook to send images to artifact registry, but you can build image locally and upload to dockerHub

 ## Update 4.8